 Deliveries that are due today or any other date in the future are listed below the past deliveries group.
 They are ordered and grouped by date.

 - Search for specific deliveries by selecting the magnifying glass.
 Searches can be done with supplier names or purchase order numbers

 - Whether using search results or the deliveries displayed by default, select a delivery to view its content

 Search for a Line

-- Search for specific line by selecting the magnifying glass.
+- Search for a specific line by selecting the magnifying glass.
 Searches can be done with product descriptions or product codes

 Sorting Delivery Lines